 What Is A Mentoring Group?

-That’s the essence of group mentorship.
-But there are three ways to organize a group mentoring program:
+Specifically, there are three ways to organize a group mentoring program:

 - One mentor; multiple mentees

-- Multiple mentors and mentees
+- Multiple mentors; mentees

 - Peer mentoring